- Primary Nutrients of Concern

 - Monitor the internal temperature of the pile.
-Litter with temperatures that exceed 180 degree 0034 s F must be moved to prevent spontaneous combustion.
-5EF1
+Litter with temperatures that exceed 180 degrees F must be moved to prevent spontaneous combustion.

 Improved storage methods for poultry litter are necessary to allow the most effective use of the nutrients contained in the manure.
 Poultry litter storage can be done in a variety of ways with a great range of investment costs and management programs.
 The use of poultry litter storage structures is considered a Best Management Practice for protecting the environment and maximizing the fertilizer value of this material.
 Litter storage structures will become more important and more prevalent as the poultry industry continues to implement environmentally sound management programs.
 Your local Cooperative Extension Agent or your Natural Resource Conservation Service office can provide assistance in planning for proper litter storage.